Summer Workshop in Research Methods

 Journaling

-Lunch Preparing to say goodbye and move forward individually and collectively Dinner and reflective dialogue
+Lunch Preparing to say goodbye and move forward individually and collectively Dinner on your own

 Saturday Grab-and-go Departure NA NA NA